 Summary of Changes in Net Assets

-The University's total consolidated net assets increased approximately \$520 thousand in fiscal 2020 primarily as a result of an increase in net tuition and fees revenue.
+The University's total consolidated net assets increased approximately \$8 million in fiscal 2021 primarily as a result of an increase in investment income.
 The following table summarizes the components of the changes in total consolidated net assets.